Saturday, March 10th

 Come join us as Joe Hayes of SoundScapers builds a temple of therapeutic sound and tone in this group sound healing practice.

-Be bathed in sacred chant, guided imagery, the didgeridoo, spoken word, the shruti box, a full complement of quartz crystal, fusion, and Tibetan sound bowls, and a 40” Paiste Gong in a deeply therapeutic, community-based, and profoundly relaxing 90 minute practice.
+Be bathed in sacred chant and guided imagery, accompanied by the didgeridoo, a Shruti box, and a full complement of quartz, fusion, and Tibetan sound bowls.
+This 90 minute practice promises to be deeply relaxing, and profoundly therapeutic.